-Clayton Davis became the Executive Director of the Andrew P. Stewart Center in December of 2009.
+Clayton became the Executive Director of the Andrew P. Stewart Center in December of 2009.

 Before joining the Stewart Center Clayton spent two years as a pastoral resident at Peachtree Baptist Church in Atlanta.
 While at Peachtree Clayton served as Associate Pastor of Children and Families.
 Clayton came to Peachtree after receiving his Master of Divinity from McAfee School of Theology at Mercer University in 2008.
 Before attending McAfee Clayton spent five years as an agricultural statistician with the United States Department of Agriculture in Montgomery Alabama.
 Clayton received his Bachelor of Science in Agricultural Business and Economics from Auburn University in 1999.